thunder1035/Wild_update/README.md

 # The Wild Update
-this modpack is the wild update for mineclone 2 and 5, features all the new thing which minecraft 1.19 has in it.
+this modpack is the wild update for mineclone 2 and 5, features all the new thing which minecraft 1.19 [Wild Update] had in it.

 this will have -
 - Mangrove full set + roots